huff-language/ctf-creator-template/PLAYER_README.md

 - You can also interact directly with the Optimism [block explorer](https://optimistic.etherscan.io/address/0xf6aE79c0674df852104D214E16AC9c065DAE5896#writeContract).
 This is not the recommended way due to the danger of human error.
 If you want to see the exact input parameters you can run the Register script above and DO NOT use a private key.
 The arguments will be console.logged for you.
 ## Wrapping Up

 That's all there is to it!
-Once the CTF concludes, feel free to make your repository public.
+Once the challenge concludes, feel free to make your repository public.
 If your solution ranks among the top contenders, it will undergo a human review.
 Stay updated by keeping an eye on our Discord channel and Twitter feed.

 Best of luck, and may the best coder win!